2018 conference map

 The Ludington Building

-The site of the 2016 LION Summit is the historic Ludington Building, the earliest steel-frame building still standing in Chicago.
+The initial site of the 2018 LION Summit is the historic Ludington Building, the earliest steel-frame building still standing in Chicago.

 The building was designed by architect William LeBaron Jenney, who is acknowledged as the "Father of the Skyscraper" due to his developing the fire-proofed metal skeleton-frame system of construction.
 The structure on South Wasbash, built in 1891, is one of only two remaining loft-style buildings designed by Jenney in Chicago.
 The eight-story, 177,000-square-foot building was one of the first skycrapers entirely clad in terra-cotta.